ykolie/Reinforcement-Learning/README.md

 ## Overview
 Large language models (LLMs) are trained on human-generated text, but additional methods are needed to align an LLM with human values and preferences.

 Reinforcement Learning from Human Feedback (RLHF) is a method for aligning LLMs with human values and preferences.
+It's a branch of machine learning in which a model learns by acting, receiving feedback, and readjusting itself to maximise future feedback.

+In reinforcement fine-tuning (RFT), that reward signal comes from a custom grader that you define for your task.
+For every prompt in your dataset, the platform samples multiple candidate answers, runs your grader to score them, and applies a policy-gradient update that nudges the model toward answers with higher scores.
+This cycle—sample, grade, update—continues across the dataset (and successive epochs) until the model reliably optimizes for your grader’s understanding of quality.
+The grader encodes whatever you care about—accuracy, style, safety, or any metric—so the resulting fine-tuned model reflects those priorities and you don't have to manage reinforcement learning infrastructure.

 1. **Gain a High-Level Understanding of RLHF**: Explore RLHF training processs and the importance of aligning LLMs with human values and preferences.<br />
     **Supervised Fine Tuning :** {input text, summary}<br />